gopheracademy/gopheracademy-web/content/advent-2017/using-go-templates.md

 </html>
 ```

-Just like earlier, we're going to parse template and then apply it to the struct containing our data.
+Just like earlier, we're going to parse the template and then apply it to the struct containing our data.
 Instead of the `Parse` function, the `ParseFile` is going to be used.
 Also, for code brevity, we'll write parsed data to standard output (your terminal) instead to an HTTP Writer.

 ```go
 package main